ppitchaporn/Aviation_Accident/README.md

 ***Part 2: U.S. Aviation Accident Insights***
 What can we learn from aviation accidents across the United States?

 **Where in the U.S. do aviation accidents occur most often?**

 ![Figure6](https://github.com/user-attachments/assets/5066809d-4351-4802-aeea-691151b1d4d9)
 ***Figure 6: Geographic Distribution of Aviation Accidents in U.S. States***
-This map provides a snapshot of aviation accident patterns between 1970 and 2025, helping us explore where accidents are most common—and sparking questions about why.
+This map provides a snapshot of aviation accident patterns between 1970 and 2025, helping us explore where accidents are most common.
 - States like California, Texas, Florida, and Alaska report the highest number of accidents.
 - Central and northeastern states tend to show much lower counts.

 **What patterns stand out?**